namson0482/FileServer/README.md

 - type: index => view all files from server (It will list out all files in folder FileServer/files)
 - type: hyperion360 => Unknown command
 - type: get foxit.tar.gz, son.tar.gz => It will download 2 files and save into folder FileServer/downloads.
 You can download multiple files.
 Use commas to separate file and file groups in a simple series of two or more items such as get file_name, file_name ...

+## Note:
+- I only test this application on Linux - Ubuntu, but I believe it can execute as well on window.
+- Please pay attention.
+Example: If you want to configure c:\files for folder in server then you must use this value c:/files.
+It is same for folder in client.
+If you want to configure c:\downloads for folder to store downloaded files in client then you must use this value c:/downloads